SMAS facelift in London

 Step 3 – SMAS lift

-Both types of SMAS facelifts involve longer incisions than a MACS facelift, and the healing time is longer, with additional bruising and swelling during recovery.
+Both SMAS facelifts involve longer incisions than a MACS facelift, and the healing time is longer, with additional bruising and swelling during recovery.
 However, the benefits of the SMAS facelift technique outweigh the disadvantages due to its ability to produce long-lasting results that appear natural when looking for a vibrant appearance.

 Step 4 – Closing incisions